 With Stéphane, we chose maple wood to make our soap holders as this wood is hard and stable, and usually used in interior carpentry for furniture, staircases, and wooden floor.
-Maple wood comes from forests in Alsace and Lorraine in France, where the forest resource is essential public and managed in a sustainable way by the National Forests Office.
+Maple wood comes from forests in Alsace and Lorraine in France, where the forest resource is essentially public and managed in a sustainable way by the National Forests Office.

 This wood is tannin-free, it won't stain the bathtub or washbasin where it’s kept.
 It will regulate the humidity levels and absorb water and soap.

 Wood is a natural material, it therefore varies in its colours and its grains.
 This means that all our soap holders are unique !
 As this wood is a living material, it will evolve and change in colour.
 To allow our soap holder to maintain its colour and to be able to keep it the damp conditions of a bathroom, we have added a flaxseed oil protection, from sustainable agriculture.

 No screws or adhesives, carved from solid wood